Gastrointestinal Bleeding, Ulcers, Heart Attack, Stroke

 Plavix (generic: clopidogrel bisulfate) is a blood thinner which prevents the formation of blood platelets that could result in clotting.
 It is prescribed for heart attack prevention, stroke reduction and as an anticlotting agent.

 The manufacturers promoted Plavix as a safer alternative to aspirin which reduces the risk of gastrointestinal problems.
-However, recent studies indicate that Plavix provides no benefits over aspirin and actually increases the risk of heart attacks, strokes and gastrointestinal bleeding for some users.
+However, some studies indicate that Plavix provides no benefits over aspirin and actually increases the risk of heart attacks, strokes and gastrointestinal bleeding for some users.

 ▸ INFORMATION: Plavix Studies